randajan/react-jetpack/README.md

   * _CSSFile_

 #### __CSSFile.get__
 _It will return flat array with unique classNames.
-It should be manually joined_
+Array is enhanced so it will automatically joined separated with spaces instead of commas_

 * Arguments
   * ...classNames: _object_ (support nested objects)